What is the HEI Curriculum?

 Lifelong learning begins in the early years, and transversal competencies are a combination of knowledge, skills, values and attitudes, as well as the ability to use such knowledge in different situations.
 At HEI Schools, we teach children how to apply their current knowledge in new contexts through playful methods, movement, exploration, daily routines and self-expression so that they become confident learners capable of adapting to and transforming any setting.

 Studies have shown that early childhood education has a profound impact on an individual’s learning ability for years to come.
-In Finland, early childhood education is considered a social service and as such, at least one year of pre-primary education is compulsory.
+In Finland, ECE is considered a social service and as such, at least one year of pre-primary education is compulsory.

 Early Learning for Babies and Toddlers